erisol/itslearning-dumper/README.md

+# Extract all data from your itslearning user (University of Stavanger)
 # This is a fork of https://github.com/bartvbl/itslearning-dumper.
-# I take no responsibility for any data loss or whatever might occur.
+I take no responsibility for any data loss or whatever might occur.

-# It's Learning Complete Backup
+# It's Learning Complete Backup for UiS
 Tool

 This script was written to export data from the course management system "It's Learning", as no proper method has been supplied for this previously.